MaggieHibberd/birthday_app_new/README.md

 - Setup/connect Twilio and create new 'send greeting' page that enables user to send birthday message to friend

 ## Nice to have
-- API set up - informaation of news from year of birth
+- API set up - News from year of birth